-$2018\mbox{--}\mbox{Pub.
-L. }115\mbox{--}282$ renumbered section 296 of this title as this section.
+$2018\mathrm{--Pub}.$ L. $115\mathrm{--}282$ renumbered section 296 of this title as this section.

-§2158.
+§ 2158.
 Review of records of officers

 The Secretary may at any time convene a board of officers to review the record of any officer of the Regular Coast Guard to determine whether he shall be required to show cause for his retention on active duty-